Oualid-20/Oualid-20/README.md

 - 😄 Pronouns: **Oualid**.

-- 🌱 I’m currently working learning and improving **my PHP skills to master Symfony**.
+- 🌱 I’m currently working on learning and improving **my PHP skills to master Symfony**.

 - 👀 I’m interested in the **IT World**.